What is acute liver failure?

-What are the complications of acute liver failure?If you have acute liver failure, common complications include bacterial and fungal infection and low blood sugar.
+If you have acute liver failure, common complications include bacterial and fungal infection and low blood sugar.
 Swelling of the brain is another side effect of acute liver failure.
 It is also one of the most serious.
 Confusion, abdominal swelling, and abnormal bleeding are also common.

 Can acute liver failure be prevented?

 You can prevent some of the underlying causes of acute liver failure.
 To avoid acetaminophen overdose, always follow the directions on the label when taking a drug that contains acetaminophen.
-Talk with your pharmacist or health care provider if you have any questions.
+Talk with your pharmacist or healthcare provider if you have any questions.

 You can reduce your risk of getting viral hepatitis by avoiding contact with the blood or feces of an infected person.
 If you visit other countries, particularly developing nations, you should avoid the local tap water.
 Vaccines are available to prevent hepatitis A and B.

-When should I call my health care provider?Acute liver failure can occur in as little as 48 hours.
+Acute liver failure can happen in as little as 48 hours.
 It’s important to seek medical treatment at the first signs of trouble.
 These signs may include fatigue, nausea, diarrhea, and discomfort in your right side, just below your ribs.

 Key points about acute liver failure

-- Acute liver failure happens when your liver suddenly begins to lose its ability to function
+Acute liver failure happens when your liver suddenly begins to lose its ability to function

-- An overdose of acetaminophen is the most common cause of acute liver failure
+An overdose of acetaminophen is the most common cause of acute liver failure

-- Acute liver failure causes fatigue, nausea, loss of appetite, discomfort on your right side, just below your ribs, and diarrhea
+Acute liver failure causes fatigue, nausea, loss of appetite, discomfort on your right side, just below your ribs, and diarrhea

-- Acute liver failure is a serious condition that requires immediate medical attention
+Acute liver failure is a serious condition that requires immediate medical attention

 If medical treatments are not effective, you may be a candidate for a liver transplant